keithoma/math_note/README.md

 # My Math Notes
 *There might be mistakes in the documents I wrote.
 I take no responsibility.*

 Below are the books and other resources that I found useful.
-In general, I prefer books with a lot of excersies and problems.
+In general, I prefer books with a lot of excersies and problems (but I will list general theory textbooks before books that are collection of excersies).
 Most of the stuff listed below are in English, but some are in German.

 ## Linear Algebra